This article was originally published in the September/October 2020 issue of CFMA Building Profits.

 No matter how much preparation and planning goes into a project, there is always the chance that critical changes will arise and bring on complications.
 As a result of these changes, contractors often find themselves encountering change orders.
 It has been said that the only thing that is certain in life is change, and with the COVID-19 crisis, we find ourselves facing changes every day.

 A construction change order can be initiated by either the contractor or project owner and may encompass changes in specification or design, manner or method of performance, or other modifications.
-On more complex, larger scale projects, change orders can significantly add to the final financial results of a contract’s performance.
+On more complex, large-scale projects, change orders can significantly add to the final financial results of a contract’s performance.

 While contractors are familiar with project changes, they must properly account for these changes to protect their financial reporting credibility.